intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#8 - "Life is too short to put up with shitty tools"

-\#9 - "Life is too short to put up with leaders who are assholes, or incompoetent"
+\#9 - "Life is too short to put up with leaders who are assholes, or incompetent"

 \#10 - "Walk out the door any time someone  asks you to lie, cheat, steal, or in any way break the law"